Every single person at DSV is part of something 75,000 times bigger than themselves

 Hector Mora, Supervisor, Key Account Management

 Hector works as a Supervisor in the Key Accounts department in Guadalajara, Mexico.
-In his role he works closely with the customers and his team to achieve their set goals:
+In his role he works closely with the customers and his team to achieve the set goals:

-“In my day-to-day job I help solve problems for our customers.
+“In my day to day job I help solve problems for our customers.
 We always aim to do the same thing: Offer our clients the best service possible.
 This is shared across DSV.
-We work as a team to reach goals and my job is to help my team reach those goals for all of our accounts.”
+We work as a team to reach goals and my job is to help my team reach the goals for all of our accounts.”

-Having worked at DSV since 2016, where he started as a trainee, Hector enjoys the drive within the company:
+Having worked in DSV since 2016, where he started as a trainee, Hector enjoys the drive within the company:

 “I work with people who are just starting out their careers and are eager to learn as well as colleagues with many years of experience – it is interesting to get the mix between experience and fresh eyes.
 I believe it gives us our own personality as a company.
 We are pragmatic and we are also looking to be one step ahead of what is happening.
 I really enjoy this, and I enjoy that we see each other outside of work too”.